plainlib/langprofiles/README.md

   the detection library.
 - Also generates a human‑readable text dump (`.txt`) with the list of selected trigrams for each language.
+- Test mode runs `DetectLanguageWithConfidence` on the corpus files and reports accuracy.

 ## Binary File Format